hasura/graphql-engine/manual/microservices/hot-reloading/react.rst

 The ``app`` directory from the microservice is added as ``/app`` in the docker image for the container, as given in step 5.
 The, in step 7, we can see that ``npm start`` is executed.
-When we commit and push this dockerfile, the microservice will be running a development webserver that can hot-reload changes.
+When we commit and push this dockerfile, the microservice will be running a development webserver that can live-reload changes.

 You also need to create a file called ``.env`` in your root directory and add the following line to it.